Note: Single sign-on is a paid feature, available as part of the Business upgrade package. Learn more about Terraform Cloud pricing here.

 »SSO Identities and Terraform Cloud User Accounts

 SSO does not automatically provision Terraform Cloud user accounts.
-A user signing in for the first time with SSO must either provide a password to create a new Terraform Cloud user account (using their SSO email address as their username), or must link their SSO identity to an existing Terraform Cloud user account.
+The first time you sign in with SSO, you must either provide a password to create a new Terraform Cloud user account (using your SSO email address as the username), or link your SSO identity to an existing Terraform Cloud user account.
+Once the SSO identity is linked, you can only log in to that organization using the linked account.
+You must remove the SSO link if you want to access the organization with a different user account.

 The accounts of SSO users are normal Terraform Cloud user accounts.
 If logged in with username and password, these accounts can create, join, and interact with other Terraform Cloud organizations.
 However, they cannot interact with the SSO-enabled organization without signing in via SSO unless they belong to its owners team.